UTSAV0601/UX-Case-Study/README.md

 # UX-Case-Study
 Used many fundamentals of UI/UX design such as
 •	User persona
 •	Customer Journey map
+•	Wireframing/n
-•	Wireframing
+•	Empathy mapping
 •	Research on current state of UX
-•	Suggesting improvement using wireframing concepts using photoshop, Color Theory and making a website using HTML, CSS and JavaScript.
+•	Suggesting improvement using wireframing concepts using photoshop, Color Theory, Typography, Gestalt Principle and making a website using HTML, CSS and JavaScript.